ASW-CKG/PacktR/README.md

 # PacktR
-R files for the Packt Machine Learning with R
+Repository for files and scripts to be used with the **Machine Learning with R - Second Edition** by Brett Lantz.